quas1009/EDGAR-access-analysis/README.md

   1.*Real-time module:* The webapp displays where clicking activities are happening all over the world; high frequncy ip clicking activities and their frequencies.

-  2. *Historical module:* Heatmap of clicking activities across one week; company relational graph parsed out of clicking.
+  2.*Historical module:* Heatmap of clicking activities across one week; company relational graph parsed out of clicking.

 ![](./images/webapp.png)
 > *header and box style reference: Apache Echarts Plaftorm Template*